floooh/floooh.github.io/_posts/2021-02-07-sokol-api-overhaul.md

 much sense because those states can't be changed independently anymore.

-Instead in sokol_gfx.h I decided now to change things around in sg_pipeline_desc so that it looks "nicer" when used with C99 designated initializion.
+Instead in sokol_gfx.h I decided now to change things around in sg_pipeline_desc so that it looks "nicer" when used with C99 designated initialization.
 All the redundant prefixes (like "depth_*" or "stencil_*") are gone and instead the state names with common prefixes are now grouped into their own nested structs.